-Study Request: Southwest Intertie Project - North Benefits category Benefits stated in submission ISO evaluation Integrate New Generation Resources or Loads Not addressed in submission See "Delivery of Location Constrained Resource Interconnection Generators" above Other Study request recommends that ISO improve the study model to consider the 1000 MW of bidirectional transmission right that the project can provide to the ISO market.
-The request also suggests to study a full compliment of benefits from SWIP-North and other out of state projects.
-Study scenarios of out of state projects, including SWIP-North, need to be developed in the Inter- regional planning (ITP) process.
+Study Request: Southwest Intertie Project - North Benefits category Benefits stated in submission ISO evaluation Integrate New Generation Resources or Loads Not addressed in submission See "Delivery of Location Constrained Resource Interconnection Generators" above Other the study model to consider the 1000 MW of bidirectional transmission right that the project Study scenarios of out of state projects, including SWIP-North, need to be developed in the Interregional planning (ITP) process.
 The transmission right model needs to be coordinated with the ADS PCM process to collectively and consistently consider the impact of modeling changes on the existing transmission right in the system and in the ADS PCM.